FergusDevelopmentLLC/names-map-node/README.md

 User can slide year from when the name first entered the list to when/if it exited.

-Database behind map has over 33k distinct names in it, which means that this visualization can produce as many.

-Possible bi-variate version, in order to map 2 names simultaneously.
+Bi-variate version, in order to map 2 names simultaneously.
+Input 2 names.

 ### Wireframes